Loops, transitions, identity

 Milan is the city where I spent 15 years before emigrating to the UK.
-It’s where I kickstarted my work life, met great people that are still firmly in my life, and became an adult.
+It’s where I kickstarted my work life, met great people and became an adult.
 I find it slightly funny how, over the last couple of years, I’ve been studying to — hopefully — go back to an audio videogame career, ending up moving back to where it all started.

 I’m fairly used to loops in life.
 Being a digital polymath, I spent my life working in three distinct industries: publishing, web design, audio.
 Recently, I wished I could be all those things, openly, instead of being forced to present myself as one.
 This brings me to what I’ve been doing over the past couple of months.